giantswarm/docs/src/content/vintage/getting-started/observability/logging/architecture/index.md

 ## Why we prefer Loki over its competitors

-The reasons that lead us to using Grafana Loki in favor of its competitors (which is mostly opendistro in our case) are numerous.
+The reasons that lead us to using Grafana Loki in favor of its competitors (which boil down to only opendistro in our case) are numerous.

 First, we are **strong believers in Open Source** so the full Elastic stack is obviously out of the question.